archer-v/simlife/README.md

 I don't think that this project can be useful for something except learning.
 I hope it will useful if you looking for a golang examples of how to:
  - Write console application with UI, pseudo-graphics windows, and resizable layouts
  - Use keyboard and mouse in the console terminal
- - Process a startup parameters including commands and flags
+ - Process startup parameters including commands and flags
- - Use goroutines to fork computations and use all CPU cores efficiently
+ - Use goroutines to utilize all CPU cores efficiently by performing calculations simultaneously in several threads
  - Use channels to synchronize goroutines

 Console UI